MicrosoftDocs/VBA-Docs/api/Outlook.SolutionsModule.AddSolution.md

 You cannot add the following folders to the  **Solutions** module as a solution root folder:

-- A folder that Outlook displays on the Navigation Pane, as defined by the  **[OlDefaultFolders](Outlook.OlDefaultFolders.md)** enumeration.
+- A folder that Outlook displays on the navigation pane, as defined by the  **[OlDefaultFolders](Outlook.OlDefaultFolders.md)** enumeration.

 - A special folder, as defined by the  **[OlSpecialFolders](Outlook.OlSpecialFolders.md)** enumeration.